Suspect now sought in Elko homicide; 1 of 2 victims has died

 Himmelman is described as a white male adult, 5 feet, 10 inches tall and weighing 220 pounds, with brown hair and brown eyes.

 Police were called to scene of the shooting at 10:17 a.m.
 Thursday.
-Officers found Blaze in front of a mobile home, and the female shooting victim inside a trailer.
+Officers found Baze in front of a mobile home, and the female shooting victim inside a trailer.

 The Elko Daily Free Press reports Himmelman has been arrested before on charges including trafficking a controlled substance, owning or possessing a gun by a prohibited person, and injury to personal property.